 Pope, S., Ten questions concerning the large-eddy simulation of turbulent flows, New Journal of physics, 6 (2004).

 Detering, H. and Etling, D. (1985).
 Application of the turbulence model to the atmospheric boundary layer.
 Boundary-Layer Meteorology, 33:113-133.

+Duynkerke, P. (1988).
+Application of the k-ε turbulence closure model to the neutral and stable atmospheric boundary layer.
+Journal of the Atmospheric Sciences, 45:865–880.

 Smagorinsky, J., General circulation experiments with the primitive equations, Monthly Weather Review, 1963.

 Rodi, W. 1993.
 Turbulence Models and their Application in Hydraulics.
 A State-of-the-Art.
 Review, third ed.
 42.